lapsumchan/MVMR-cML-SuSiE/README.md

 ## Overview
-This repository provides a demonstration on how to use the MVMR-cML-SuSiE `R` source code.
-The default option is dependent on the OpenGWAS database<sup>[1]</sup>, but users can also provide their own harmonized Mendelian randomization (MR) data (see TLDR towards the bottom of this README).
+This repository provides a demonstration of the **MVMR-cML-SuSiE** `R` package, which implements our multivariable Mendelian randomization (MVMR) pipeline.
+By default, the function pull summary statistics from the OpenGWAS database<sup>[1]</sup>, but users can also provide your own harmonized MR data (see the **TLDR** section toward the end of this README).

 # System Requirements